nikolas-AI/To-Do-List-Python/README.md

 Users can mark a task as completed.
 The task's status changes from '✓' to ' ' (blank) to indicate completion.

 **3. Show Tasks:**
-The application also allows users
+The application also allows users to view  tasks.
+The tasks are ``